 We can see that, by connecting the load circuit (LED) between the + and − outputs, we obtain an interesting voltage of 48 V, from an input voltage as low as 3.6 V (and even less, as we will see), and with an ample current, since a few milliamperes should be enough.

 Starting with the same load as before, i.e. 12 LEDs in series, the DC diagram will be as follows.
 The rectifier is necessary to take into account the polarity inversion of the track.
+The capacitor C1 is not essential, but it is useful for filtering out bad contacts with the track and, in the case of a pulsed supply, for smoothing the voltage applied to the converter.

 For this test, I soldered pins on the terminals, so that the module can be installed on a breadboard.